A-gardner-17/multinational-retail-data-centralisation96/README.md

 # Usage Instructions
 The project can be tested using the main.py

-# File Structure of the Project
+# File Structure of the Project Milestone 2
 **database_utils.py** DatabaseConnector Class which initialises fileName, database credentials loaded from a local yaml file (read_db_creds), connection to the RDS database (init_db_engine) and list of tables included in the database (list_db_tables).
 The upload_to_db function connects to the local database and creates the various tables updating each with the cleaned data from the various dataframes.

 **data_extraction.py** DataExtractor Class this contains the following methods: